 Our East Greenland voyages are ideal for those seeking some of the Earth's most dramatic landscapes.
 It is also an ideal voyage if you are keen on seeing whales, icebergs and an Arctic voyage which provides opportunities to see the Northern Lights.

-If you are trying to decide which polar voyage to consider, call one of our polar guides and experts who describe to you in more detail the differences in voyaging to different polar locations.
+If you are trying to decide which polar voyage to consider, call one of our polar guides and experts who though years of on-location experience can describe to you in more detail the differences in voyaging to different polar locations.

 8 Day Sample Itinerary

 Please note that the following itinerary is draft only, designed to provide you with a flavour of this Arctic and sub-Arctic voyage.
 All polar voyages are expeditionary in nature and the actual route will depend upon sea and weather conditions, seasonal opportunities to sea wildlife, birdlife and scenery, decisions made by the expedition crew, Captain and local authorities - and in particular ice conditions which can vary considerably year by year.